Finding the Best Places to Retire Since 2006!

 Notes: Growth is tightly controlled because Boulder City owns much of the surrounding land.
 The area is suffering through a drought, as water levels in the Colorado River, which feeds Lake Mead, remain below normal.
 The seven states, including Nevada, that depend on the Colorado are working to conserve water usage from the river in the coming years because no one expects the drought to subside in the near future.
 Boulder City can feel a little isolated but overall has a nice reputation (and "snowbirds" love the area).

 Recommended as a Retirement Spot?
-Yes, although people with respiratory issues might not be comfortable here.
-The drought situation should be considered, too.
+Yes, although the drought situation should be considered.

 The Sagebrush State entered the Union during the Civil War on October 31, 1864.
 It was the first state to ratify the 15th Amendment and give African American men the right to vote.
 Gambling may be Nevada's claim to fame.
 The state has approximately one slot machine for every 10 residents.
 Las Vegas has more hotel rooms than any other city on earth.